KingPcon0/Get-STALKER-IWP-Working-on-Linux/README.md

 27. Point Bottles in the direction of where ever you have installed IWP to find "Launcher.exe" for example it's "/mnt/SSD1/Games/IWP/Launcher.exe".

-   27a.
+   a.
 You can repeat steps 24-27 above to add the JSGME.exe mod manager and run mods the same as you would Windows

-   27b.
+   b.
 You can also run Mod Organizer 2 as well just repeat steps 24-27 to add ModOrganizer.exe if you use MO2 for managing your mods

 28. Once you have selected the executable successfully you should see it added under "programs" as "Launcher".

-   28a.
+   a.
 You can rename "Launcher" to IWP by looking at the three-dot icon to the right of "Launcher" within the drop down menu you should see "Rename"

-   28b.
+   b.
 If you decide to rename it you will need to remove it from steam and re-add it again by repeating step 29a

 29. From here you can click play.

-   29a.
+   a.
 If you want to add this to Steam.
 You will notice next to the play button there is a three dots icon that allows you to set your launch options.
 From the drop down menu you will see "Add to Steam".
 This will allow it to launch through Steam as a standard game in your library.
 You will need to restart Steam for it to appear.

 30. Congratulations you have setup IWP to work on Linux.